 Pacas is a social enterprise that operates in Canada and works with communities in developing countries.
 Our alpaca products are made by women in the Peruvian Andes, allowing them the opportunity to gain income to support their families and build better lives.

 Pacas believes that access to education is fundamental to empower children and youth to develop brighter futures for themselves and their countries.

-In addition to that, we create a sustainable development helping families in need to become more self-sufficient by fundraising to improve their living conditions by building a house.
+In addition to that, we created sustainable development programs to help families in need to become more self-sufficient by organizing fundraising events to improve their living conditions by building houses.

 We look forward to much success with Pacas and look to our valuable customers to share the products and the story to help accomplish our mission.